Sayre Christian Village sees first COVID-19 outbreak, first death - ABC 36 News

 LEXINGTON, Ky.
-(WTVQ) – Sayre Christian Village says it has 62 active COVID-19 cases at its assisted living facility.
+(WTVQ) – Sayre Christian Village says it has 67 active COVID-19 cases at its nursing home location as of Sunday.

 Saturday, the facility says “this week has been a test of our strength and of our faith, our unity as a team is stronger than ever.”

-Of the 62 positives, 44 are residents and 18 are staff members.
+Of the 62 positives reported Saturday, 44 are residents and 18 are staff members.

 Sayre says there is a COVID unit to help stop the virus from spreading further.